Admin Performance

 Add Object Caching

-Redis or Memcached dramatically improves admin performance because admin pages are query-heavy and never page-cached.
+Redis or Memcached improves admin performance because admin pages are query-heavy and never page-cached.
 Database lookups that run on every admin page get served from memory instead.

 87%

-Fewer background requests (Heartbeat 120s)
+Fewer background requests (editor tabs, 15s to 120s)

 300+